dventura3/webapp-energy-at-home/README.md

 This work is ongoing.

-Currently I have the error releated to CORS.
-A fast resolutionf od this problema I disable web security of Chromeium.
+Currently I have an error releated to CORS.
+A fast resolution about this problem is to disable web security on Chromeium using this command:
 `chromium-browser --disable-web-security`